folio-org/folio-kong/README.md

 * https://folio-org.atlassian.net/wiki/spaces/PLATFORM/pages/193134643/Folio+Eureka+Platform+Overview
 * https://konghq.com/products/kong-gateway

+The kong docker image is customized by changing settings and by enabling plugins:
+* Some settings are changed via environment variables set in the `Dockerfile`.
+* Some settings are changed via the config files in the `config` directory.
+* `deck` and `auth-headers-manager` plugin are enabled by the `Dockerfile`.
+* The `auth-headers-manager` plugin is configured in the `auth-headers-manager` directory to populate HTTP authorization headers `Authorization` and `X-Okapi-Token` from cookie `folioAccessToken`.

 ## Version

 The major and minor version of folio-kong matches the major and minor version of the kong container it is based on.